 Whenever I don’t know what to write in my journal, I do something that I call “filling in the blanks”.

 This means that I try to write about a personal memory from years ago, way before I started to keep a journal.
 For example, I’ve written about the following memories in my journal:

 - When my mom first showed me the 9/11 attacks on the Dutch national news, back when I was 8 years old, and how weird I thought it all was.

-- How I was too shy to talk to a girl in school, even though I had a crush on her and she actually sent me a Valentine’s card (I know, I know, it took a while before I forgave myself for that one).
+- How I was too shy to talk to a girl in school, even though I had a crush on her and she actually sent me a Valentine’s card (it took a while before I forgave myself for that one).

-- Or when my dad took me with him on his job as a civil engineer, for a large bridge construction project.
+- Or when my dad took me with him to his job as a civil engineer, for a large bridge construction project.

 These are all memories that I hold dear to my heart.
 By writing them down in my journal, I’m filling in the blank pages of my life.
 By doing so, I get to “immortalize” my memories, while also practicing gratitude for all the good things I have in my life.